jlcs-es/blockchainblog/_posts/2018-12-16-debugging-hyperledger-fabric-s-nodejs-chaincode-with-vs-code.md

 This modularity where the peer doesn't execute the code, but another machine (in this case a docker container), provides the tools for development debugging: instead of creating an isolated docker container, it uses any other machine that can run NodeJS and communicate with the peer.

-In our case, we will run the peer node inside a docker container, and then run the chaincode with the host's NodeJS.
+In our case, we will run the peer node inside a docker container, and then run the chaincode within the host's NodeJS.
 The peer's docker container will expose the default port 7052 so the NodeJS process can communicate with it.

 ```
 +---------------------------------------------------+